 Genesis produced some great music in the 1970s, with their very English blend of progressive rock, 12 string guitar folk, and densely humorous lyrics.

-It’s difficult to explain the appeal of Australian 1980’s Indie pop band The Go-Betweens; Robert Forster and Grant McLennan are rudimentary singers and guitarists.
+The Go-Betweens Album Reviews It’s difficult to explain the appeal of The Go-Betweens; Robert Forster and Grant McLennan are neither … Continue Reading The Go-Betweens

 New York’s The Hold Steady blend classic rock guitar riffs with dense, interconnected, hip hop inspired lyrics.

 Hüsker Dü started as a hardcore punk in Saint Paul, Minnesota, in 1979, before exploring more melodic pop-craft.

 Jason Isbell launched a country music career as a solo artist after leaving The Drive-By Truckers in 2007.

 San Francisco’s Jellyfish were under appreciated, but their intricate power pop has since gained a devoted following.

 Not just a one hit wonder for 1994’s ‘Bad Reputation’, Freedy Johnston is a skilled craftsman dealing in minimalist, engaging songs.

 Joy Division started as a punk band, but producer Martin Hannett was instrumental in shaping them, drenching them in reverb and drawing out a chilling sound.